sk-zk/Extractor/README.md

                                -p=/map
                                -p=/def,/map
                                -p=/def/world/road.sii
-      --paths=VALUE          Same as --partial, but expects a text file containing paths to extract, separated by
+  -P, --paths=VALUE          Same as --partial, but expects a text file
+                               containing paths to extract, separated by
                                newlines.
   -r, --raw                  Directly dumps the contained files with their